UDT-ITF/website/source/api/index.md

 considered to be made up of pages, lines of text and characters.
 Book mode coordinates are thus triplets of the form _p;l;c_ corresponding to character number _c_ of line number _l_ on page number _p_.

-This is an example of a hierarchical text mode which follows some relatively simple rules, which are expanded in detail the table below:
-- Coordinates may be truncated from the right hand side (removing the most fine-grained divisions first)
-  - If a fragment starting point is truncated, missing values _MUST_ be assumed to be "1"
-  - If a fragment end point is truncated, missing values _MUST_ be assumed to be their maximum valid value
-- Length specifiers _MUST_ operate at the same granularity as the starting point
-  - Length specifiers can flow over.
-For example, requesting more lines than are on a page is valid, provided subsequent pages have sufficient lines.
-- A single set of coordinates returns a single item at the same level of granularity as the coordinates

 | Form of Fragment Parameter| Description |
 | ------------------- | ------------ |
 |`p1,p2`| The fragment extends from the first character on page p1 until just after the last character on page p2. |